The curvature of almost Robinson manifolds: Algebraic background

 \subsubsection{The stabiliser of a Robinson structure}

-We now come to the description of the stabiliser of the Robinson structure $\mfN$ on $n$-dimensional Minkowski space $(\mfV,g)$.
 Assume as before $n=2m+\epsilon$ where $\epsilon \in \{0,1\}$.
 Henceforth, we shall combine the even- and odd-dimensional cases, the distinction between which will be made by the use of $\epsilon \in \{0,1\}$.
 Thus, the splittings \eqref{eq-splitting-V0-even} and \eqref{eq-splitting-V0-odd} will be merged by writing

-The stabiliser of $\mfN$ is simply the stabiliser of the conjugate pair of complex $m$-planes $\mfN$ and $\bar{\mfN}$.
-In particular, it must stabilise their intersection and thus must be contained in the parabolic Lie subalgebra $\simalg(n-2)$.
+The stabiliser of $\mfN$ in $\so(n-1,1)$ also stabilises its complex conjugate and thus their intersection.
+Hence, it must be contained in $\simalg(n-2)$.
 For clarity, we shall fix a splitting \eqref{eq-sim-grading} adapted to the null line $\mfK$.
 Then, using our previous notation, the complexifications ${}^\C \g_i$ of $\g_i$ admit direct sum decompositions

 where

 and in addition, when $\epsilon=1$,